 Organic Redox Flow Battery Systems or ORBATS as this project is called, is an ambitious project focused on optimising energy storage, both in costs as well as in efficiency and reduction of the impact that energy storage has on the environment.

 With ORBATS we want to develop a redox flow battery technology that contains a non-toxic and non-corrosive organic fluid with a simpler soluble electrolyte component.
 Together with Vestas, Aarhus University, DTU Energy, Harvard University and Lithium Balance, VisBlue has embarked on a project with the scope of creating solutions for this.

 However, the technology is still on the R&D level, which means that it will take a few years before it will be commercially available.

-It absolutely is.
-We have, in 2018, had our first commercial sale, which we look forward to installing in June this year.
+Yes, it absolutely is.
+In 2018, we had our first commercial sale, which we look forward to installing in June this year.
 Moreover, we have more negotiations in the pipeline.
 VisBlue was founded in 2014 and in the first few years, we have been biding our time and mainly been participating in projects, developing a commercially available product as well as developing relationships with our stakeholders.